John Brodhead Beck: Biography

 He was the third son of Caleb Beck and Catharine Theresa Romeyn, only daughter of Rev. Theodorick Romeyn, D.D., long principal of the Academy of Schenectady, and one of the founders of Union College.

 While yet a child, in 1798, John Beck lost his father.
-After that, the care of his education and that of his four brothers, Theodorick Romeyn, Nicholas, Lewis Caleb, and Abraham, rested chiefly with his mother.
+After that, the care of his education and that of his four brothers, Theodorick Romeyn, Nicholas Fairly, Lewis Caleb, and Abraham, rested chiefly with his mother.

 At the age of 7, John left his home to reside with his uncle, John B. Romeyn, then pastor of the Reformed Dutch Church in Rhinebeck, New York.
 Here he began his classical studies.
 In 1804, Romeyn moved to New York City, his nephew accompanying him, and the young man's education continued.
 In 1809, Beck entered Columbia College, of which his uncle was a trustee, and where John M. Mason was provost.